Yoshiaki-yokoyama/excalidraw/README.md

 ## Excalidraw.com

 The app hosted at [excalidraw.com](https://excalidraw.com) is a minimal showcase of what you can build with Excalidraw.
-Its [source code](https://github.com/excalidraw/excalidraw/tree/master/excalidraw-app) is part of this repository as well, and the app features:

 - 📡&nbsp;PWA support (works offline).
 - 🤼&nbsp;Real-time collaboration.
 - 🔒&nbsp;End-to-end encryption.